 Temperature Hot Zones

 When air recirculates, the hot temperature zone will develop.
 It can lead to reliability issues of computer components.
-Reliability is the ability of an equipment to perform its functions under a specific time frame.
+Reliability is the ability of equipment to perform its functions under a specific time frame.
 Reliability factors into availability, as does recovery time after a failure occurs.
 Having a reliable system is a critical variable for the data center.
 In the data center, as downtime becomes longer, the repair cost also increases.
 This serves as clear evidence of the importance of temperature monitoring in implementing proper cooling methods.